AngelicaZ/angelicaz.github.io/index.md

 [google scholar](https://scholar.google.com/citations?hl=en&user=mhQQsNgAAAAJ) / [twitter](https://twitter.com/AngelicaCZ2016)

 I am a first year PhD student of the [ELLIS PhD Program](https://ellis.eu/phd-postdoc), supervised by [Prof. Dr. Nicu Sebe](https://disi.unitn.it/~sebe/) in [MHUG](http://mhug.disi.unitn.it/#/), and co-supervised by [Prof. Dr. Max Welling](https://staff.fnwi.uva.nl/m.welling/) in [AMLab](https://amlab.science.uva.nl/).
 My current research interests are on AI4Science, Science4AI, image generation and physics-based deep learning.
-Before PhD, I worked with [Prof. Dr. Alan Yuille](https://www.cs.jhu.edu/~ayuille/) in [CCVL](https://ccvl.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/), on the topic of visual question answering and scene graph generation.
+Before PhD, I worked with [Prof. Dr. Alan Yuille](https://www.cs.jhu.edu/~ayuille/) in [CCVL](https://ccvl.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/).

+Combining physics with AI is fun.
+Physics provides the framework for understanding the universe through mathematical models, offering insights into the fundamental laws that govern our world.
+AI, particularly through deep learning, enhances our ability to make predictions with remarkable accuracy, although often at the expense of interpretability.
+My works aims to bridge this gap, leveraging the precision of AI and the foundational principles of physics to develop innovative, interpretable models.